 Welcome to Femundsmarka, take care of nature

-Save the trees!
-The trees in the national park are protected; this also applies to the old, dry pines.
-These are often referred to as ‘gadd’.
+The trees are protected!
+All trees that grow within the national park are protected by a preservation order against harm and damage.
+The ancient dried-up pine trees are also covered by this preservation order.
 These old, silver-gray pines are a characteristic of Femundsmarka, and the dead trees are home to many rare animal and plant species.

 Campfires.
 Visitors are permitted to use small twigs from trees, but first and foremost twigs found on the ground.
 Remember that campfires are prohibited during the period from April 15 to September 15.
 However, visitors are permitted to light campfires in places where there are no obvious risks of forest fires.
 Do not make new fire pits, use the existing ones.
+Do not light campfires directly on rocks, this will crack open and make eternal tracks.
 Firewood is delivered to certain campsites and this can be used, but with care.

 Trash must not be left or burned in the national park, visitors must take it with them when they leave and dispose of it properly.
 Feel free to pick up any trash that you find on your way.